Following the last two years of success, Blooming Milford presents…

 - A jar of chutney or piccalilli

-- A white loaf – made with 500g of flour (please, no bread-makers)
+- A loaf of bread – made with 500g of flour (please, no bread-makers)

 - Victoria sponge – made with 3 eggs and with a filling of your choice